 – A combination of bottom-up and top-down approaches, with coordination effort to bring the different pieces together.
 This has often proved to be extremely challenging when dealing with varying interests and agendas.

-This Question produces many deliverables that ITU-T considers as fundamental in promoting its work and deliverables.
+This Question produces deliverables that ITU-T considers as fundamental in promoting its work.
 They also provide valuable resources to the ITU and external organizations.
 Examples include the ICT Security Standards Roadmap, the Security Manual, the Security Compendia, and the Successful Use of Security Standards.
 This Question will develop a vision and propose the organizational architecture of SG17.
-This Question will continue to focus on the coordination and organization of the entire range of telecommunication/ICT security activities within ITU-T and will continue to develop and maintain documentation to support coordination and outreach activities.
+This Question will continue to focus on the coordination and organization of the entire range of telecommunication/ICT security activities within ITU-T and will continue to develop and maintain documentation to support coordination, incubation and outreach activities.
 A top-down approach to security will be used in collaboration and coordination with other study groups and standards development organizations (SDOs).
 This activity is directed at achieving a more focused effort at the projects and strategic level both internal and external to SG17.
 This Question supports SG17 activities to ensure that they reflect an efficient process capable of developing high quality, timely, market-driven telecommunication/ICT standards.
 This Question also addresses the needs of developing countries and Regional Study Groups through the implementation of WTSA Resolution 44 on Bridging the standardization gap.

 The security standardization strategy is one of the most important topics across all Questions in SG17.
+SG17 needs to consider how security standardization architecture and design can improve the development of current and future security work items.

+Controlled agility can be useful in deciding the best use of resources to study how to secure new emerging telecommunication/ICT-based services and applications.
+SG17 utilizes an incubation mechanism to enable such controlled agility.

+This incubation mechanism enables SG17 to introduce new work items in an efficient manner in the emerging areas and encourages the creation of texts (Recommendations, Technical Papers and Technical Reports) as a proven best practice to allow SG17 community time to familiarize itself with these new emerging areas.
+In the development of the new work items, sometimes, the nature of the emerging security technology reveals it is closer to an existing Question and this work item can be transferred to maximize the coherency, efficiency and quality of SG17 work.
+Additionally, this incubation mechanism allows the identification of trends in emerging security technologies that are being developed in this Question.

-SG17 needs to consider how security standardization architecture and design can improve the development of current and future security work items.SG17 work on security considers WTSA Resolutions 2, 7, 11, 18, 32, 40, 44, 50, 52, 54, 58, 64, 65, 67, 73, 75, 76, 77, 78, 80, 84, 86, 89, 90, 92, 93, 94, 96, 97 and 98; PP Resolutions 101, 123, 130, 136, 174, 177, 178, 179, 181; 188, 189, 197, 199, 200, 201, 204, 205 and 206; and WTDC Resolutions 30, 34, 43, 45, 47, 63, 67, 69, 79, 80, and 84.
+SG17 work on security considers WTSA Resolutions 2, 7, 11, 18, 32, 40, 44, 50, 52, 54, 58, 64, 65, 67, 73, 75, 76, 77, 78, 80, 84, 86, 89, 90, 92, 93, 94, 96, 97 and 98; PP Resolutions 101, 123, 130, 136, 174, 177, 178, 179, 181; 188, 189, 197, 199, 200, 201, 204, 205 and 206; and WTDC Resolutions 30, 34, 43, 45, 47, 63, 67, 69, 79, 80, and 84.

-SG17 also supports WSIS action line C5 "Building confidence and security in the use of ICTs" and Objective 2 of the Buenos Aires Action Plan adopted at the 2017 World Telecommunication Development Conference on "Modern and secure telecommunication/ICT infrastructure: Foster the development of infrastructure and services, including building confidence and security in the use of telecommunications/ICTs."
-Technical Reports under responsibility of this Question as of 7 January 2022: TR.sec-manual, TR.Suss.
+SG17 also supports WSIS action line C5 "Building confidence and security in the use of ICTs" and ITU-D priorities of the Kigali Action Plan adopted at the 2022 World Telecommunication Development Conference on "Inclusive and secure telecommunications/ICTs for sustainable development."
+Technical Reports under responsibility of this Question as of 12 July 2024: TR.sec-manual, XSTR-SUSS, Security Compendium, Security standards roadmap, SG17 reports of PP, WTSA, WTDC implementation, .

-Texts under development as of 7 January 2022: X.arch-design.
+Texts under development as of 12 July 2024: X.arch-design, Texts under development as of 7 January 2022: X.arch-design, TR.cs-sc, TR.cs-uc, TR.Sussrev, CRAMM Roadmap, Security Compendium, Security manual, Security standards roadmap.

 2 Question